tntim96/Linux-Dev-VM/Readme.md

 =============================

 Instructions for repeatable set-up of Linux VMs with multiple development kits with the following aims:
-* Create Linux development environments (especially for Ruby where Windows support isn't so good).
+* Create Linux development environments (especially for Ruby where Windows support isn't so good)
 * Maximise cross platform compatibility using puppet
 * Minimise bandwidth by downloading and installing large binaries from the file-system (to be automated)
 * Automate as much of the process as possible